 ASU Computer Science Capstone, 2021-22

-Students: David Wingar, Gregory Ross, Ian Castellanos, Meridith Greythorne, Ryan Meneses
+Students: Ian Castellanos, Meridith Greythorne, Ryan Meneses, Gregory Ross, and David Wingar

 ASU Computer Science Capstone, 2017-18

-This is the team that got the whole thing going.
-From the very first 3+ hours meeting in September 2017 through May 2018 these enthusiastic, dedicated individuals worked from their respective locations (this program is designed for adults returning to the university after a professional careers) from the original SIMOC concept development through the initial working prototype.
-As noted above, Greg and Thomas were then contracted by Over the Sun, with continuing funding by the ASU Interplanetary Initiative to continue development for into the spring of 2019.
+This is the team that got the whole thing going!
+From the very first conference call in September 2017 through May 2018 these enthusiastic, dedicated individuals worked from their remote locations to develop the original SIMOC concept into a working prototype.
+As noted above, Greg and Thomas were then contracted by Over the Sun by means of continued funding by the ASU Interplanetary Initiative into the spring of 2019.

-Students: Ben McCord, Greg Schoberth, Terry Turner, Thomas Curry, Yves Koulidiati
+Students: Thomas Curry, Yves Koulidiati, Ben McCord, Greg Schoberth, and Terry Turner

 Former and Founding team members